-Important Steps to take after a Car Wreck For Your Personal Injury Claim
+Important Steps to Take After a Car Wreck for Your Personal Injury Claim!

 The first and most important thing is to get checked out by a hospital or a family doctor.
 The value of a car wreck injury claim lives and dies on the information contained in your medical records.
 If you don’t go to a doctor for 30 days after a car wreck, it looks like you were not hurting for the past 30 days.
-Further, the forces involved in a car accident are quite strong, and your body can be lurched forward and backward, or from side to side.
+Further, the forces involved in a car accident are quite strong, and your body can lurch forward and backward, or from side to side.
 This is especially true if a tractor trailer or commercial truck was involved, or if you were on a motorcycle.
-You may think its only bumps and bruises, but a few weeks from now you’ll be hurting in back, neck and torso in ways you can’t imagine today.
-The most important aspect of a pain and suffering claim caused from a car wreck is to know the extent of your injuries and to document the extent of that injury through medical records.
+You may think its only bumps and bruises, but a few weeks from now you’ll be hurting in your back, neck, and torso in ways you can’t imagine today.
+The most important aspect of a pain and suffering claim caused by a car wreck is to know the extent of your injuries and to document the extent of that injury through medical records.
 Your health comes first.

 Second, if you are able to, take photographs of your bruises and cuts.
 A picture is worth a thousand words.

 Third, the insurance company for the at-fault driver will approach you about settling your personal injury claim.
 Don’t sign a Personal Injury Release.
 When you settle a personal injury claim, you sign a personal injury release.
 The essence of an injury release is that no matter how severe your injuries are or when they are discovered, your personal injury claim is over and done with.
 You effectively have made a legal contract, by signing the release of your personal injury claim with the insurance company.
 You entered into a contract wherein you let the insurance company off the hook and whatever may develop tomorrow in regard to your injuries, you alone will be responsible for.
 The at-fault driver, through the personal injury release you signed, has been relieved of all future liability for all the injuries you sustained in the car wreck.
-This is why we never rush a personal injury claim
+This is why we never rush a personal injury claim.

 There is Only One Chance to Resolve Your Claim for Pain and Suffering!